Funding Options

 Eligible Expenses

-Unanticipated or unusual expenses (most commonly medical, dental, or legal, but other expenses can be considered) outside of the typical student budget that may hinder the student’s academic progress will be considered.
+Unanticipated or unusual expenses (most commonly medical or dental; other expenses will be considered on a case-by-case basis) outside of the typical student budget that may hinder the student’s academic progress will be considered.
 Costs must have been incurred while enrolled at Stanford, and costs for a previous or future academic year will not be considered.
 Each case is considered on its own merits.
 Any costs that are not documented cannot be considered.
-The following expenses are generally considered for assistance after a full review process and the student is deemed unable to resolve their financial difficulty through other means.
+The following expenses are typically considered for assistance after a full review process and the student is deemed unable to resolve their financial difficulty through other means.

 Amount